UPPMAX/HPC-python/docs/packages.rst

     - Many scientific tools are distributed as python packages making it possible to run a script in the prompt and there defining files to be analysed and arguments defining exactly what to do.

-    - A nice introduction to packagescan be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/
+    - A nice introduction to packages can be found here: https://aaltoscicomp.github.io/python-for-scicomp/dependencies/

 Check current available packages